liorsl1/LiDAR_SLAM/mapping_optimize/README.md

 Lightweight 2D mapping and loop-closure layer built on top of LiDAR odometry.
 Fuses camera ORB features with LiDAR scan ranges to create persistent landmarks, manages them in a spatial hash map, and performs simple loop closure via landmark reuse + graph optimization.

+Also projects Lidar point-cloud to the left RGB image, and uses YOLOv8-seg to segment and match between objets in the image, and the Lidar points.

 ## Overview
 - Extract ORB keypoints, cluster with DBSCAN (reduce redundancy).
 - Project clustered keypoints to angles (camera -> bearing).